-JHFoster is in the business of engineering solutions to automation problems.
-Regardless of your industry, we’re here to guide you through your automation project journey.
-From traditional industrial applications to leading edge technologies, we can help you stay ahead of the competition and discover new ways to automate every process within your company.
-Wherever you are on the automation roadmap, there is no pre-determined starting point.
-We meet you at any phase of the automation lifecycle.
+JHFoster engineers solutions to automation problems.
+Regardless of your industry, we guide you through your automation journey.
+From repetitive tasks to leading-edge technologies, we help you stay ahead of the competition and reach your productivity goals.
+John Henry Foster assists you in discovering new ways to automate every process within your company.
+We can help you wherever you are on the automation roadmap because there is no pre-determined starting point.
+In short, we meet you at any phase in the automation lifecycle and process.

 Automation Roadmap: Don’t get left behind

-The purpose of a roadmap is to prioritize and determine where improvements will fit into the timeline of your production goals or production lines in order to maximize performance while minimizing downtime.
-Knowing what you need and want from your automation project may not be as simple as it sounds.
-Brainstorming, collaboration, communication, and many other analytical tools are required across departments for a successful project.
+Roadmaps prioritize and determine where improvements will fit into the timeline of your production goals.
+They maximize performance while minimizing costly downtime.
+However, knowing what you need and want from your automation project may not be as simple as it sounds.
+Your company’s departments need to brainstorm, collaborate, communicate, and analyze to create a successful project.

-An automation roadmap is a detailed diagnosis of your operations and current automation systems that helps to plan and prioritize technological upgrades over a set period.
-These upgrades boost quality, productivity and efficiencies resulting in meeting and exceeding production quotas.
-If your competition doesn’t have this roadmap in place yet, before too long they will – let us help you beat them to it.
-Use these suggestions to define your goals and begin creating a more efficient production line.
+An automation roadmap gives a detailed diagnosis of your operations and current automation systems.
+This helps you plan and prioritize upgrades you need to make over a set period.
+These upgrades boost quality, productivity and efficiencies, consequently resulting in exceeding production quotas.
+Your competition has this roadmap in place, or at least they will soon.
+We can help you beat them to it.
+To start, use these suggestions to define your goals and begin creating a more efficient production line.

 12 Key Steps to Consider Before Starting Your Automation Project

 The sooner you define your goals and objectives, the better chance you have that your project will end up successful.
-With clearly defined objectives, the value and resources of each project will be optimized.
+Similarly, clearly defined objectives optimize the values and resources of your project.
 Make sure everyone on the team agrees on what the project needs to achieve before it starts.
 Things to consider;

 1) What will your business gain from this project?

-2) How will this project impact operations (i.e. greater efficiency, better quality, compliance, etc.)?
+2) Similarly, how will this project impact operations (i.e. greater efficiency, better quality, compliance, etc.)?

 Visualizing your project as a success can help determine any issues or problems that may occur before the project begins.
-Viewing it from different perspectives of those who will be directly involved and how it will affect them can help realize any shortcomings of those affected and what workarounds might be needed.
+View your project from different perspectives of those who will be directly involved.
+How will it affect them?
+As a result, you realize any shortcomings of the project, and find necessary workarounds.

-Input from multiple departments can guide your decision-making to help understand what the most important motivation is for your project.
+Get input from multiple departments.
+This input guides your decision-making based on the most important motivations for the project.
 Justification is often the most challenging aspect of planning.
 Before placing an order, management and the project team must be willing to commit to the value of the investment.

-The goal of any automation application is to have technology help create a more efficient production process – to assist human workers and enhance overall company output.
+The goal of any automation application is to have technology help create a more efficient production process, so that you can assist human workers and enhance overall company output.

 1) What outcomes or desired results does your project team want to achieve?